Honda: Robots

 ASIMO is part of Honda's Research & Development robotics program.
 It's the eleventh in a line of successive builds starting in 1986 with Honda E0 moving through the ensuing Honda E series and the Honda P series.
 Weighing 54 kilograms and standing 130 centimeters tall, ASIMO resembles a small astronaut wearing a backpack, and can walk on two feet in a manner resembling human locomotion, at up to 6 km/h.
 ASIMO is the world's only humanoid robot able to ascend and descend stairs independently.
 However, human motions such as climbing stairs are difficult to mimic with a machine, which ASIMO has demonstrated by taking two plunges off a staircase.

 ASIMO is able to walk, dance and navigate steps.
 In 2010, Honda developed a machine capable of reading a user's brainwaves to move ASIMO.
 The system uses a helmet covered with electroencephalography and near-infrared spectroscopy sensors that monitor electrical brainwaves and cerebral blood flow signals that alter slightly during the human thought process.
 The user thinks of one of the limited number of gestures it wants from the robot, which has been fitted with a Brain-Machine Interface.

 Aircraft

 Honda has also pioneered new technology in its HA-420 HondaJet, manufactured by its subsidiary Honda Aircraft Company, which allows new levels of reduced drag, increased aerodynamics and fuel efficiency thus reducing operating costs.

 Mountain bikes

 Honda has also built a downhill racing bicycle known as the Honda RN-01.
 It is not available for sale to the public.
 The bike has a gearbox, which replaces the standard derailleur found on most bikes.

 Honda has hired several people to pilot the bike, among them Greg Minnaar.
 The team is known as Team G Cross Honda.

 Rockets

 In 2019, Honda began development of rocket engines.
 In June 2025, Honda successfully conducted a launch and landing test of an reusable launch vehicle in Taiki, Hokkaido.
-Honda has stated that they aim to make a sub-orbital spaceflight in 2029.
+Honda has stated that it aims to make a sub-orbital spaceflight in 2029.